TMHBBV/unbxdocs./docs/Search/reports/search.md

 | **Chart Type**                | Shows the **Trend** view (line graph); an alternative **Funnel** view is available but not selected.                                             |
 | **Legend**                    | Indicates that hits are being measured for an **undefined search segment**, suggesting possible configuration gaps or filters not yielding data. |

-The search report is divided into below sections:
+The search report is divided into the following sections:

 | **Tab Name**          | **Description**                                                                                                                                                  |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |